backupbrew/switchbrew/Internet Browser.md

 See [here](Switch%20Userland%20Flaws.md "wikilink") for vuln-related changes.

+The WebKit NRO was updated.
 For the WebKit NRO, the page-aligned size for the R-X, R--, and RW- pages are the same as v2.0.